 One of the most significant consequences of RLS is disrupted sleep, leading to chronic fatigue, irritability, and reduced quality of life.
 Nurses should educate patients on proper sleep hygiene practices to improve sleep quality and reduce nighttime symptoms.

-Application: Nurses should advise patients on the importance of maintaining a consistent sleep schedule, creating a calming bedtime routine, and minimizing distractions such as electronic devices before bed.
+Application: Nurses should advise patients on the importance of keeping a consistent sleep schedule, creating a calming bedtime routine, and minimizing distractions such as smartphones before bed.
 Encouraging patients to limit caffeine, alcohol, and nicotine intake, especially in the evening, may also reduce RLS symptoms.
 For patients experiencing severe sleep disturbances, nurses may need to collaborate with sleep specialists.

 3. Non-pharmacological therapies